 For anyone who wants to make substantial, consistent, long-term income online, you need to have a legitimate program with up-to-date training and realistic expectations.
 There is no easy, fast money to be made online, but there is the potential for great earnings with time and effort!

 My #1 rated program is where I host all of my websites and where I learned how to start an online business.
-You can check out everything they have to offer and create 2 websites for free–they don’t even ask for a credit card!
+You can check out everything they have to offer and create a website for free–they don’t even ask for a credit card!
 For more info, you can read my full review at Is Wealthy Affiliate Real Or A Scam?
 My Review.

 Do you have any experience with running ads online?
 If so, we’d love you to share them in the comments below along with any questions you may have!